-If, as a result of the preliminary analysis, useful and sufficient elements emerge or can be deduced for an assessment of the admissibility of the Report, the CW initiates the internal investigation into the facts and conduct reported to assess the existence of the same.
+If, as a result of the preliminary analysis, useful and sufficient elements emerge or can be deduced for an assessment of the admissibility of the Report, RW initiates the internal investigation into the facts and conduct reported to assess the existence of the same.

-The internal investigation may be delegated to a member of the Committee delegated to do so (i.e. the Internal Audit function) and must be carried out in a confidential and confidential manner, as well as impartially, so as to preserve the confidentiality of the identity of the Whistleblower, the Reported and the content of the Report.
+The internal investigation must be carried out in a confidential and confidential manner, as well as impartially, in order to preserve the confidentiality of the identity of the Whistleblower, the Reported and the content of the Report

-In particular, the Committee, or its delegate, may request further information from the Whistleblower, acquire further documentation and, in the case of technical or particularly complex investigations, avail itself of the support of external professionals who can offer the necessary skills and who must ensure confidentiality of information, impartiality and independence in the related assessments.
+In particular, RW may request further information from the Whistleblower, acquire further documentation and, in the case of technical or particularly complex investigations, avail itself of the support of external professionals who can offer the necessary skills and who must ensure confidentiality of information, impartiality and independence in the related assessments.
 To this end, the delegated party must undertake to comply with the confidentiality and confidentiality obligations set forth in this Procedure.

-To this end, the Committee, or its delegate, shall, by way of example, provide:
+To this end, RW will, by way of example, provide:

-- carry out specific analyses involving the relevant corporate structures; - maintain dialogue with the Whistleblower; - acquire documents or other information from the Whistleblower; - acquire deeds or documents from other offices of the organization; - to submit to a hearing third parties who may report on the facts covered by the Report; - make requests to third parties aimed at ascertaining the validity of the reported facts; - immediately conclude the investigation by archiving if it is ascertained at any time that the Report is unfounded, justifying the reasons in writing and without prejudice to what is indicated in paragraph 10 below.
+- carry out specific analyses involving the relevant corporate structures; - maintain dialogue with the Whistleblower; - acquire documents or other information from the Whistleblower;

+- acquire deeds or documents from other offices of the organization; - to submit to a hearing third parties who may report on the facts covered by the Report; - make requests to third parties aimed at ascertaining the validity of the reported facts; - immediately conclude the investigation by archiving if it is ascertained at any time that the Report is unfounded, justifying the reasons in writing and without prejudice to what is indicated in paragraph 10 below.

-At the end of the internal investigations, if these prove to be well-founded, the Committee will contact the competent corporate functions in order to allow the necessary measures to be taken to follow up on the Report, such as, by way of example:
+At the end of the internal investigations, if these prove to be well-founded, RW will contact the competent corporate functions in order to allow the necessary measures to be taken to follow up on the Report, such as, by way of example: